Home Blog Advice Should I Play High School or Club Soccer?

 Even more important, youth leagues like MLS NEXT do not allow players to play for their high school and their league unless there is a signed waiver.

-In some of these cases, players will play for their school in the fall season and play for their club in the spring.
+In some of these cases, players will play for their school in the fall season and rejoin their club in after it ends.
+This is typically true on the girl’s side where some leagues will not have a fall season and resume afterwards.

 The best thing you can do as a player or parent is to look into the rules and possible exemptions of the club and high school.
 But, be cautious…sometimes they don’t play nice with each other.